 If a Person Feels Fine, They’re Not Overdoing It

-This can be a dangerous myth, because it encourages overtraining.
-If you are returning to workouts after a long period of time, you can injury yourself easily if you over do it.
+This can be a dangerous myth because it encourages overtraining.
+If you are returning to workouts after a long period of time, you can injure yourself easily if you overdo it.
 Those returning to their workout regime should take it easy and not even attempt to do as much as they did before.
-The pain that results a day or two after your old normal may put you off working out for a long time.
+The pain that results from a day or two after your old normal may put you off working out for a long time.

 You need to know the difference between the good and bad pain discussed above and be extra vigilant here.

 According to Recovery in Tune addiction recovery experts, having a professional watch and guide you is the best bet for staying safe during your workouts — especially after coming back to it after some time.

 It is difficult to know if you’ve gone too far after not working out for a while.
 You might feel okay at the moment, but it can catch up with you later when you least expect it.
 Be sure to stretch thoroughly after each session and look into muscle relaxing techniques like massage and active heat sources.